 - Why are your competitors doing better in social media marketing?

 - What promises are you making and not catering to?

 The story goes like this: you decide to join the social network, make your profiles, load it with info, put great stuff out there to attract attention and then disappear.
-Within weeks of your ‘super’ launch your page is converted into a barren land with followers wondering what they are doing there and some people seeking answers and getting no replies.
+Within weeks of your ‘super’ launch, your page turns into a barren land with followers wondering what they are doing there and some people seeking answers and getting no replies.
 Your social media presence soon becomes a flop show!